Eastside Catholic’s Sam Adams II isn’t much into playing defense or on the line like the rest of his family

 Adams slipped into the background in terms of recruiting.
 On a team with four-star recruits such as receivers Gee Scott Jr. and D.J.
 Rogers, cornerback Ayden Hector and five-star defensive tackle J.T.
 Tuimoloau, it’s easy to get overshadowed.

 Adams had his lineage and siblings to help keep him focused.
-While his grandfather played offensive lineman for the New England Patriots (1972-80) and his dad was the No. 1 high-school prospect from Houston in his day, Adams’ up-close view of what it takes to be an elite athlete came from his brother and sister’s recruitment.
+While his grandfather played offensive line for the New England Patriots (1972-80) and his dad was the No. 1 high-school prospect from Houston in his day, Adams’ up-close view of what it takes to be an elite athlete came from his brother and sister’s recruitment.

 Adams’ sister Te’a is a sophomore point guard at San Diego State.
 Her little brother was the quiet tag-along to every AAU and Juanita basketball roster she starred on, making every trip across the country for tournaments and there for pickup games after practices.